 12. Give opportunities to reflect on those goals.

 Goals are meaningless if you don’t regularly track your progress and think about what can help you to achieve them.
 Use reflection sheets like the one below on a daily or weekly basis to encourage students to consider the actions they’ve taken toward accomplishing their goals.
-My favourite part of the example below is the word, “yet.”
+My favorite part of the example below is the word, “yet.”
 This small word can make a big difference in student effort!

 Offer Consistent and Constructive Feedback.

 One of my college professors used to underline my entire assignments as he read them, then write a “B” at the top of the papers – with no explanation.
 As you can imagine, this information was meaningless to me, and gave me no opportunity for growth.
-Frequent and thoughtful feedback will increase the intrinsic motivation to learn in students as they realise their hard work has value and their instructor is genuinely interested in providing support.
+Frequent and thoughtful feedback will increase the intrinsic motivation to learn in students as they realize their hard work has value and their instructor is genuinely interested in providing support.